 \subsection{The face differential graded algebra $A^{\bullet}_P$ and the map $r_P$}

-In this section we assume $P$ is the stabilizer of a standard flag $E_{i_1} \subset E_{i_2} \subset \cdots \subset E_{i_k}=E_{\ell}$ and $N_P$ is the unipotent radical of $P$.
-We will abbreviate $E_{i_k}$ to $E$ and let $Q$ be the stabilizer of $E$ (a maximal parabolic subgroup).
+In this section we assume $P$ is the stabilizer of a standard flag $E_{i_1} \subset E_{i_2} \subset \cdots \subset E_{i_k}=E_{\ell}=E$ and $N_P$ is the unipotent radical of $P$.
+We let $Q$ be the stabilizer of $E$.
 We will now construct a differential graded algebra $A^{\bullet}_P$, which is the relative Lie algebra version of a differential graded subalgebra of the de Rham complex of the face $e(P)$ of the Borel-Serre enlargement of $D$.
 We will continue with the notation of section 2.

 We define the differential graded algebra $A^{\bullet}_P$ associated to the face $e(P)$ of the Borel-Serre boundary corresponding to $P$ by

 Furthermore, we define $A^{\bullet,\la}_P$ and $A^{\bullet,[\la]}_P$ as for $C^{\bullet}_V$.